HL7/fhir-pacio-cognitive-status/input/pagecontent/security_and_data_sharing.md

 The sharing of data with a patient-controlled third-party app is accomplished through the patient’s HIPAA Right of Access, which allows the patient to use their data in any way they desire.
 As a result, the third-party app may not be a HIPAA Covered Entity or Business Associate of a covered entity and may not be covered by HIPAA controls in the use of data, sensitive or otherwise.

-The patient **SHALL** authenticate using credentials that have been issued, or recognized and accepted, by the provider.
+The patient or authorized caregiver **SHALL** authenticate using credentials that have been issued, or recognized and accepted, by the provider.
 These are typically the provider’s credentials for a patient portal or health information exchange network.